 2013 Chevrolet Camaro Review

-The 2013 Chevrolet Camaro offers great performance and attractive muscle-car looks, but auto reviewers are let down by the Camaro’s unrefined interior and poor visibility.
+The 2013 Chevrolet Camaro offers great performance and attractive muscle-car looks, but automotive critics are let down by the Camaro’s unrefined interior and poor visibility.

 - "All rational thinking puts the Camaro ahead of the Mustang.
 In addition to being the faster car, it's also significantly cheaper than the Boss." -- Automobile Magazine (Camaro SS 1LE)